 We have seen how so many people became more prayerful during their hour of trial.
 We have also seen churches filled with people after tragedies.

 Sometimes, God can use earthquakes to WAKE US UP from our deep spiritual slumber.
-It a way of God to get our attention and reconsider the path we are taking, whether it is still according to God’s will or not.
+It is a way for God to get our attention and reconsider the path we are taking, whether it is still according to God’s will or not.

 God is also showing us that there’s no place here on earth that’s really safe.
 Anything can happen.